kuutsav/leetcode-compensation/README.md

 ## Roadmap

 - [x] Sort by Compensation and Yoe
+- [x] Add pagination
 - [x] Filters for Yoe, Compensation
-- [x] Add pagination
-- [x] Search for Companies and Locaations
+- [x] Search for Companies and Locations

 ## Contributions